 “You’re a freelance writer, that’s amazing!!”

-I hear this a lot but there came a point in 2012, after a year of being a freelance writer for various online websites, all I could muster was a disenchanted shrug.
+I hear this a lot but there came a point, after a year of being a freelance writer for various online websites, all I could muster was a disenchanted shrug.

 I’d quit law, travelled the world and decided to try my hand at a new career – freelance writing.
 I was knocked out by the fact I found work writing for sites online so quickly and in a matter of months had managed to generate enough to live on (in Mexico, at least).
 So, why wasn’t I waking up with the world’s biggest smile on my face?

-Here are 12 reasons freelance writing online may not be the dream job you’d hoped for.
+Here are 12 reasons freelance writing may not be the dream job you’d hoped for.

 1. Online writing is usually a high-volume, low-pay game